bernardosertorio/Ecoleta/README.md

   <img src="web/src/assets/home-background.svg">
 </h1>

-## 🔖 Sobre
+## 🔖 About

-O projeto **Ecoleta** foi desenvolvido dentro da semana **Next Level Week (NLW)** da escola de programação RocketSeat.
-O objetivo da aplicação é conectar pessoas que queiram direcionar resíduos recicláveis com locais que recebam e façam coletas seletivas.
+The Ecoleta project was developed within the week Next Level Week (NLW) of the RocketSeat programming school.
+The purpose of the application is to connect people who want to direct recyclable waste to locations that receive and make selective collections.
 ---

-## 💻 📱 Tecnologias utilizadas Back-end
+## 💻 📱 Technologies used Back-end

 - [NodeJs](https://nodejs.org/en/)
 - [TypeScript](https://www.typescriptlang.org/)